 One of the most influential producer and performer of all time, JayZ’s song ‘Family Feud ft.
-Beyoncé’ has “Alhamdulillah, I run through 'em all."
+Beyoncé’ has “Alhamdulillah, I run through ’em all.”
 When a rapper of such great influence drops a common Arabic phrase in his song, one is sure that the world would notice.
-And notice it did.
+And it get noticed!

 When ‘For Sama’ won the BAFTAS’s for best documentary short; its creator, Waad Al Kateab spoke about the cost of revolution, that the innocent citizens of Syria pay.

 When she and her film was nominated for the Oscars, she left no stone unturned to bring focus to her strong Arabic culture and heritage.